Cornelia Foster Bradford (1847-1935) established Whittier House, a Jersey City social establishment in 1894.

-In 1900, Bradford aided Juliet Clannon Cushing in the founding of the Consumers’ League of New Jersey which helped to achieve New Jersey’s child labor laws and the Child Protective League.
+In 1900, Bradford aided Juliet Clannon Cushing in founding the Consumers’ League of New Jersey.
+This helped to achieve New Jersey’s child labor laws and the Child Protective League.
 Whittier House had almost twenty years of experience in social settlement work and urban reform when its 19th Annual Report was written in 1913.
 A wide variety of clubs, activities, and initiatives are noted in the report.
-Whittier House’s Headworker at this time was still Cornelia Bradford, the settlement’s founder.
+Whittier House’s Headworker at the time was still Cornelia Bradford.
 She remained in this position until 1926.

 Burstyn, Joan N. 1990.
 “Cornelia Foster Bradford”.
 Past and Promise, Lives of New Jersey Women. http://www.worldcat.org/oclc/54486202

 - James, Edward T., Janet Wilson James, and Paul S. Boyer.
 1971.
 Notable American women, 1607-1950: a biographical dictionary.
 Cambridge, Mass: Belknap Press of Harvard University Press. http://www.worldcat.org/oclc/221275644